Gibbluh/Urrutia_SessionAct/README.md

 Create a folder name Bridal-Shop

-Create a database name weeding_shop
+Create a database name wedding_shop

-Input schema.sql through workbench or manually add it on PHPmyAdmin
+Input schema.sql through mysql workbench or manually add it on PHPmyAdmin